Estelindis/storycraft/README.md

 ![Initial mock-up of the desktop site.](/assets/image-readme/aurora-cropped.jpg)

+# Design
+## Colours
+- A minimalist colour scheme of dark grey backgrounds and very light grey text was chosen for the website.
+These colours offer a level of contrast that ensures readability.
+- In the website as initially imagined, the background image (and user portrait, a feature not ultimately implemented) would change based on choices made by the user.
+The changing images would use a wide range of different colours, but the main gameplay area would stay dark grey, a neutral colour that would not clash with the other elements.

+## Typography
+- [Fondamento](https://fonts.google.com/specimen/Fondamento): this clear, clean calligraphic font is used to make the site logo in the upper left corner stand out.
+- [Dosis](https://fonts.google.com/specimen/Dosis): this rounded sans-serif font, chosen for readability, is used in all content apart from the site logo.

+## Icons and images
+- The source for the arrow in the dropdown menu is [Font Awesome](https://fontawesome.com/).
+The arrow is used to delineate between menu items and the instructions that display when menu items are clicked.
+- When looking at the background image [background image](https://www.artbreeder.com/i?k=98efc5ffe0b7a2bad327cfea50bf) as a whole, one sees a landscape.
+However, inspecting particular details shows artistic elements of chaos that evoke the central experience conveyed in the story.

 # Testing
 ## [HTML Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Festelindis.github.io%2Fstorycraft%2F)
 No errors were returned when passing through the official W3C validator.